Final Recommendation Statement

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- Update in Progress for Screening for Syphilis Infection in Nonpregnant Adults and Adolescent
+- Update in Progress for Syphilis Infection in Nonpregnant Adolescents and Adults: Screening

 |Asymptomatic, nonpregnant adults and adolescents who are at increased risk for syphilis infection||The USPSTF recommends screening for syphilis infection in persons who are at increased risk for infection.||A|